October 31st - November 2nd, 2014

 - The Marketplace at the Shelburne Buckland Community Center in Shelburne Falls, with local artisans and producers, food vendors, and, of course, apples!
 FREE

 - CiderDays Locavore Harvest Supper — Chef Paul Correnty will once again mastermind a savory fall feast featuring apples, cider and other locally grown foods.
 Held this year in the Shelburne Buckland Community Center in Shelburne Falls.
-See the menu $40/ticket advance
+See the menu.
+BUY $40/ticket advance

 - Apple Pancake Breakfast, Saturday, 8 - 11am, at Second Congregational Church, Court Square, Greenfield